LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
+- App support for terminal storage barcodes
   - add `StorageUnitBarcode` as an allowed field for import
+  - Updated resolveDuplicatesAsName() to check for the "barcode" identifier

 ### version 7.41.0
 *Released*: 1 June 2026